EliEladElrom/react-tutorials/README.md

 # react-tutorials

 Hello and welcome.
-For your convenience, in this library I included a list of the projects I created in the tutorials and courses to help you master React as well as ReactJS related libraries.
+For your convenience, in this library I included a list of the projects I created in the tutorials and courses to help you 'Master React' as well as ReactJS related libraries.
 I encourage you to create the projects yourself and just use this as a reference.
 Many think that learning is the accumulation of knowledge, however it’s probably the opposite.
 Learning is changing our hobbits.
 As Leo Buscaglia nicely put it:

 > “Change is the end result of all true learning.”

 If you mastering Angular, I invite you to checkout my angular-tutorials: https://github.com/EliEladElrom/angular-tutorials.

-If you struggle with React / React related libraries or have a burning question or an issue in your project that needs help with, I invite you to take my quick survey https://forms.gle/5Va5s9x6NhcWVdn28.
-I will be giving away a report about the top React libraries you should learn in 2020 that can bust your project and improve your skills and productivity.
+If you struggle or need help with your React / React related libraries project or have a burning question or an issue in your project that needs help with, I invite you to hire me as you coach (https://elielrom.com).
+My strategy is 100% results-oriented.
+If you want to sample how I work 1-on-1, let’s schedule a one-time deep dive consultation (https://elielrom.com/CoachingHourly).

+I also put a quick survey https://forms.gle/5Va5s9x6NhcWVdn28 to help understand your needs.
+I will be giving away a free report about the top React libraries you must learn in 2021 that can bust your productivity and improve your skills.

 Table of content
 ----------------